5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 [![release](https://img.shields.io/badge/Download-latest-success.svg)](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases)

 ## Introduction
-This is my EFI Folder for the Z490 Vision G Board I've worked on and refined since September 2020 using the OpenCore Install Guide by Dortania as well as Daliansky's repo with ACPI Hotpatches for OpenCore to create custom SSDTs to tweak and fine tune the config.
+This is my EFI Folder for the Z490 Vision G Board I've been working on refining since September 2020, using Dortania's OpenCore Install Guide as well as ASCPI Hotpatches from Daliansky's "OC-Little" Repo.
+I dumped the system DSDT for research and then added the missing components to tweak and fine tune the config.

-Sucessfully tested with macOS High Sierra, Catalina, as well as the latest build of Big Sur (11.2.3).
+Sucessfully running with macOS High Sierra, Catalina, as well as the latest build of Big Sur (11.2.3).
 It contains three configs – one for each OS.
 Enjoy.

 ## Build Info